pbfrandsen/QSUB_Generator/README.md

 This tool helps biologists generate qsub scripts for the Institute For Genomic Biology's Cluster

-The directory structure is a bit strange, but it was my first go at making a neat one.

-/include/css/

-/include/js/

-/include/php/

 <h2>Installation Notes</h2>

-Just run git clone, and the index.php will start working.
+Just run git clone, and the index.php will begin start working.
+The modules list is scraped from " http://biocluster.igb.illinois.edu/apps.txt "

 <h2>config.php</h2>